 \section{Clients distribution}

-We created a federated version of CIFAR10 and CIFAR100 datasets by introducing two partitioning strategies to split the samples across 100 clients: \begin{itemize} \item Quantity-based label imbalance: Each client holds data samples of $K$ labels.
-We first randomly assign K different labels to each client.
+We created a federated version of the datasets by introducing two partitioning strategies to split the samples across 100 clients: \begin{itemize}[leftmargin=*] \item \textit{Quantity-based label imbalance}: Each client holds data samples of $K$ labels.
+We first randomly assign $K$ different labels to each client.
 Then, per label, we randomly assign samples to clients along with labels (with replacement).
 This way, the number of different labels for each client is fixed.
-For CIFAR100 dataset, we use $K=10$.
-For CIFAR10 dataset, we use $K=4$. \begin{description} \item[Anchor clients:] We followed the same method as above to create the anchor clients, except that we prevented replacement when randomly selecting the labels.
-This way, we created a) 5 anchor clients with $K=2$ on CIFAR10 and b) 10 anchor clients with $K=10$ on CIFAR100 dataset. \end{description} \item Distribution-based on label imbalance: We simulated the label imbalance of each client by allocating portion of the samples (with replacement) of each label according to the Dirichlet distribution ($\alpha=0.1$).
-As illustrated in Figure \ref{fig:cifar10_dir_dist}, the test clients are completely random unseen combinations of $K$ labels that never appear during training. \begin{description} \item[Anchor clients:] We use the same Dirichlet distribution ($\alpha=0.1$) to randomly create a) 5 anchor clients on CIFAR10 and b) 10 anchor clients on CIFAR100 dataset. \end{description} \end{itemize}
+For the CIFAR100 dataset, we use $K=10$.
+For the CIFAR10 and Yahoo! datasets, we use $K=4$. \begin{description} \item[Anchor clients:] We followed the same method to create the anchor clients, except we prevented replacement when randomly selecting the labels.
+This way, we created a) 5 anchor clients with $K=2$ on CIFAR10 and Yahoo! and b) 10 anchor clients with $K=10$ on the CIFAR100 dataset. \end{description} \item \textit{Distribution-based on label imbalance}: We simulated the label imbalance of each client by allocating a portion of the samples (with replacement) of each label according to the Dirichlet distribution ($\alpha=0.1$).
+As illustrated in Figure \ref{fig:cifar10_dir_dist}, the test clients are randomly unseen combinations of $K$ labels that never appear during training. \begin{description} \item[Anchor clients:] We use the same Dirichlet distribution ($\alpha=0.1$) to randomly create a) 5 anchor clients on CIFAR10 and b) 10 anchor clients on the CIFAR100 dataset. \end{description} \end{itemize}

+We conducted a simulation of a federated version of 100 clients on the EMNIST dataset, using the "ByClass" split.
+This split presents a greater challenge than the CIFAR10/100 datasets, as some classes have a much larger number of samples, resulting in 62 unbalanced classes.
+The clients were created in accordance with the \textit{Quantity-based label imbalance} approach, with $K=5$ .

-Note that for test users we do not repeat any distribution from the training clients, this way we create an example where the distribution of the images over all users are different.
+Note that for test users, we do not repeat any distribution from the training clients; this way, we create an example where the distribution of the images over all users is different.